Remi-p/Battleship/README.md

 * For both placement and firing, the **RANDOM** strategy is the simplest way the IA plays.
 Boats and firing coordinates are random.

 * Placement strategies
-	* **PACK** : The pack strategy consists in divinding the grid by rectangular sections.
-The algorithm choose one section randomly and place boats in it.
+	* **PACK** : The pack strategy consists in dividing the grid by rectangular sections.
+The algorithm chooses one section randomly and places boats in it.
 	* **FAR** : As above, the grid is shared in rectangular sections.
 However, each section includes only and maximally one boat.
-	* **PERSO** : This strategy is a mix of the pack and far strategies.
+	* **PERSO** : This strategy is a mix of pack and far strategies.
 Boats are packed in groups of three and seperated in differents sections

 * Firing strategies
-	* **PACK** : The IA fires very close coordinates.
+	* **PACK** : The IA fires coordinates close from each other.
-	* **FAR** : Contrary to pack strategy, the IA fires far coordinates.
+	* **FAR** : Contrary to the pack strategy, the IA fires coordinates far from each other.
 	* **PERSO** : This is a hybrid strategy.
-The IA starts by applying the far strategy and once it touched a boat it turns to pack strategy in order to sunk the boat.
+The IA starts by applying the far strategy, and once it touches a boat, it turns to pack strategy in order to sunk the boat.

 # Bonus : Network